{{ result.summary.heading }}

 Worked Examples:

-Release image with one critical row
+Release image with critical findings

-Boundary case at the high limit
+High findings exactly at the limit

-Fixable-only policy
+Fixable-only base-image policy

 FAQ:

-Does this rescan my container image?
+Does this scan a container image?

 Glossary: